deathandmayhem/jolly-roger/README.md

 ![Jolly Roger](public/images/hero.png)

 The next generation Virtual HQ for Death and Mayhem, written in Meteor.
-It uses [Iron.Router][iron-router] for navigation and [Collection2][collection2] for schema support.
+It uses [react-router][react-router] for navigation and [Collection2][collection2] for schema support.

 Getting Started
 ---------------

-Jolly Roger uses support in Meteor for [ECMAScript 6][es6] (which is compiled by [Babel][babeljs] down to ES 5).
+Jolly Roger uses support in Meteor for [ECMAScript 6][es6] (which is compiled by [Babel][babeljs] down to ES 5) and [React][React].
 You need at least version 1.2 for this support.
 Once you've [installed Meteor][meteor install], you can start the server by just running:

 ```bash
 meteor
 ```

-Right now, there's no user onboarding flow, so you'll have to manually create a user:
+Right now, there's no onboarding flow for the first user, so you'll have to manually create a user:

 ```js
 meteor shell